Alberto Palloni

 About

-In collaboration with colleagues Guido Pinto and Hiram Beltrán-Sánchez, I recently (August 2015) released a massive data base containing nearly 450 life tables for 20 countries in Latin America and the Caribbean covering the period 1850-2010.
+In collaboration with Guido Pinto and Hiram Beltrán-Sánchez, we generated and released a massive data base containing nearly 450 life tables for 20 countries in Latin America and the Caribbean covering the period 1850-2010.
 The database, LAMBdA, is publicly available and plans are being designed to attempt harmonization with already existing mortality databases.
 The database is the foundation of new empirical analysis that attempt to illustrate the effects the consequence of Barker frailty.

 CDE research theme area affiliations

-Demography of Inequality; Health and the Life Course
+Demography of Inequality; Health and the Life Course; Biodemography; Formal Demography

 Selected Publications